deathtothecorporation/plunder-docs/setup/installation.md

 ## From source

 If you don't have Docker available, you can install from souce.
-First off, you'll need the Plunder source code.
-The Vaporware project maintains a fork of Plunder (called Pallas.
+First off, you'll need the Pallas source code.
+The Vaporware project maintains a fork of Pallas (called Pallas.
 You can read more about the distinction [here](/deeper/pallas.md)).
 Clone it from [https://github.com/deathtothecorporation/pallas](https://github.com/deathtothecorporation/pallas).
 The rest of this guide will assume you're at the root of that repo.

 ### Dependency installation and first-run